diku-dk/staffeli/README.rst

 Status
 ------

-This is a somewhat coherent summoning of scripts developed during courses using Canvas.
+Staffeli is maturing.
+It is being transitioned to be annotated with `type hints
+<https://www.python.org/dev/peps/pep-0484/>`__, with the types checked
+statically with `mypy <http://mypy-lang.org/>`__, and a test-suite `has been set up <tests>`__, but full-blown continuous integration remains to be set up.

+We are still covering a fairly small subset of the API.
 Brace yourself.
 Lend a hand.

 Installation
 ------------